What was initially designed to provide protection and comfort for our feet has now become a symbol of social status.

 He added that Nike expected to sell $3 million worth of Air Jordans in four years, but they were able to make $126 million in just a year.

-The deal that gave rise to the sneaker culture produced the Air Jordan I, which is considered the most iconic design in streetwear and basketball history.
+The deal that gave rise to the sneaker culture produced the Air Jordan I, considered the most iconic design in both streetwear and basketball history.

 Designed by Peter Moore, the Air Jordan I features the Chicago Bulls’ team colors done in full-grain leather material.
 Aside from the Swoosh logo, it also boasts the original Air Jordan Wings logo on the ankle collar.